kismetwireless/kismet-docs/readme/045-datasources_bluetooth.md

 $ kismet -c ticc2540-1-8
 ```

+Be sure that you are looking at the proper devices - many USB devices have similar vendor IDs!

-Kismet will list available TI CC2540 devices automatically in the datasources list.
+Kismet will also list available TI CC2540 devices automatically in the datasources list.

 #### Supported Hardware